cu-ecen-aeld/assignments-3-and-later-Andrej220/assignments/assignment7/faulty-oops.md

-# analysis of this kernel oops in an assignments/assignment7/faulty-oops
+# analysis of this kernel oops
 \# echo "Hello world!" > /dev/faulty
 ```
 Unable to handle kernel NULL pointer dereference at virtual address 0000000000000000